Fraud is a criminal offence

 - Right to Buy fraud

 - school admissions fraud

 - parking permit fraud

-Once you've reported something to us we'll evaluate it to determine whether investigation is appropriate.
-The more information you give us the better as it will make the evaluation more comprehensive and a successful outcome more likely.
+Once you've reported something to us, we'll evaluate it to decide whether to investigate it.
+The more information you give us the better, as it will make the evaluation more comprehensive, and a successful outcome more likely.

-All allegations relating to benefit fraud will be passed to the Single Fraud Investigation Service, who will conduct their own evaluation.
+All benefit fraud allegations will be passed to the Single Fraud Investigation Service.
+They will conduct their own evaluation.

-We're not able to comment upon ongoing investigations and, due to Data Protection, we are unable to give feedback on any reported allegations, so if you report a suspected fraud, we will not be able to update you on how an investigation is proceeding.
+We're not able to comment upon ongoing investigations and, due to data protection law, we cannot give feedback on any reported allegations.
+So, if you report a suspected fraud, we will not be able to update you on how an investigation is proceeding.